funilrys/PyFunceble/docs/usage/terminal.rst

                                 Sets the protocol to use for the DNS queries.
                                 Configured value: 'UDP'
         --follow-server-order
-                                Let us follow or mix the order of usage of the given DNS server(s).
+                                Let us follow or mix the order of usage of the given or found DNS server(s).
                                 Configured value: True
         --trust-dns-server    Activates or disable the trust mode.

-                                When active, when the first read DNS server give us a negative response
-                                - without error - we take it as it it.
+                                When active, when the first read DNS server give us a negative response - without error - we take it as it it.
                                 Otherwise, if not active, when the first read DNS server give us a negative response - without error - we still consolidate by checking all given/found server.